-Motion Has the Chair discretion to refuse this motion?
-Is seconder required?
-Is discussio n in order?
+Motion Has the Chair discretion to refuse this motion? ls seconder required? ls discussio n in order?
 Are amendments in order?
 Is mover of procedural motion entitled to reply?
 Are previous participants in debate entitled to move this motion?
 Can a speaker be interrupted by the mover of this motion?
 If lost, can motion be moved after an interval?
 Position if an amendment is already before the Chair Position if a procedural motion is already before the Chair Remarks (a) "That the meeting be adjourned to the next ordinary meeting, or to a stated time and place."
 No Yes No As to time and date only.
 No No No Yes - 15 minutes.
 If carried, debate on the original motion and amendment are adjourned.
 If carried, debate on the original motion and procedural motion are adjourned.
-On resumption of debate, the mover of the adjournment speaks first.
-Members who have already spoken in the debate may not speak aqain. (b) "That the item of business being discussed be adjourned to a stated time and place."
+On resumptio of debate, the mover of the adjournment speaks first.
+Members whc have already spoken in the debate may not speak again. (b) "That the item of business being discussed be adjourned to a stated time and place."
 No Yes No As to time and date only.
-No Νο No Yes - 15 minutes If carried, debate on the original motion and amendment are adjourned.
+No No No Yes - 15 minutes If carried, debate on the original motion and amendment are adjourned.
 If carried, debate on the original motion and procedural motion are adjourned. (c) "That the motion under debate be now put (closure motion).
-No Yes No No No Νο No Yes - 15 minutes If carried, only the amendment is put.
+No Yes No No No No No Yes - 15 minutes If carried, only the amendment is put.
 If carried, only the procedural motion is put.
-The mover of the motion under debate is entitled to exercise a right of reply before the motion or amendment under debater is put. (d) That the meeting move directly to the next business, superseding the item under discussion."
-No Yes No No No Νο No Yes - 15 minutes If carried, debate on the original motion and amendment are adjourned.
+The mover of the motion under debate is entitled to exercise a right of reply before the motion or amendment under debatei is put. (d) That the meeting move directly to the next business, superseding the item under discussion."
+No Yes No No No No No Yes - 15 minutes If carried, debate on the original motion and amendment are adjourned.
 If carried, debate on the original motion and procedural motion are adjourned.

 Motion Has the Chair discretion to refuse this motion?
 Is seconder required?
 Is discussion in order?
 Are amendments in order?
 Is mover of procedural motion entitled to reply?
 Are previous participants in debate entitled to move this motion?
 Can a speaker be interrupted by the mover of this motion?
 If lost, can motion be moved after an interval?
 Position if an amendment is already before the Chair Position if a procedural motion is already before the Chair Remarks (e) "That the item of business being discussed does lie on the table and not be further discussed at this meeting."
-Yes No No No No No If carried, the original motion and amendment are both laid on the table.
+Yes No No No No If carried, the original motion and amendment are both laid on the table.
 Motion not in order. (f) "That the item of business being discussed be referred to the relevant committee."
-No Yes No As to committee, time for reporting back etc. only No No If carried, the procedural motion is deemed disposed of. (g) "Points of order."
+No Yes As to committee, time for reporting back etc. only No No If carried, the original motion and all amendments are referred to the committee.
+If carried, the procedural motion is deemed disposed of.
 No - but may rule against.
 Yes - at discretion of Chairperson.
 No No Yes Yes takes takes See Standing Orders 3.13.1 to 3.13.6